ConservationInternational/cplus-plugin/docs/developer/documentation.md

 ## Creating a new project

-This should not be required as the mkdocs has been created already, but serves more of a guide for a user whom are new to mkdocs
+This should not be required as the mkdocs has been created already, but serves more of a guide for a user whom are new to mkdocs.

 - Open the terminal
 - Run "mkdocs new ."